Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 However, the fun stops here.
 After this challenge, we were only able to get one of the Live CTF challenges automatically, but that was it.
 Nothing else of real substance came from this approach on other challenges.

+I'm annoyed that I solved this challenge like this.
+On one hand, it's really, really cool that technology has gotten to the point of being able to automate this.

+On the other, I like puzzles, I like learning, and I like challenges.
+I don't want to become a software engineer or prompt engineer, etc. I want to pwn challenges myself, not rot away as a glorified puppet for the LLM.

 But why did it work so well for this and not other challenges?